 - Died August 9, 2003 in Sterling Heights, MI USA

 Infielder Billy Rogell played 14 seasons in the big leagues, mostly for the Detroit Tigers.
 He appeared in two World Series.
 Rogell was in 1,235 games at shortstop, but also in 104 at third base and 78 at second base.

-He came up originally at age 20 with the 1925 Red Sox.
+He came up originally at age 20 with the Boston Red Sox in 1925.
 After being out of the majors in 1929, he came back in 1930 with the Tigers.
 During his big league career, he was one of the best fielding shortstops in the league (despite committing as many as 51 errors in a season).
-From 1932 to 1938, he finished in the top-5 in shortstop fielding percentage, leading the league in that statistic twice.
+From 1932 to 1938, he finished in the top five in shortstop fielding percentage, leading the league in that statistic twice.

 Rogell's New York Times obituary remembered him as Charlie Gehringer's double-play mate, and also as part of an infield that drove in 462 runs in 1934 - 139 for Hank Greenberg, 127 for Gehringer, 100 for Rogell and 96 for Marv Owen.